article

 Use current employer language without overclaiming

-RoleMath's current employer-language panel is a qualitative public ATS sample captured 2026-06-20.
+RoleMath's current small dated sample of public job postings is a qualitative public ATS sample captured 2026-06-20.
 It is not representative market demand, not a hiring share, and not a forecast.
 It does show current wording you can use to prioritize examples.

 Role sampleSecurity+ mentionsOther repeated language to study around